-Home Prices: At \$410,500, the 1st quarter median sales price rose 8% from last year, a gain of \$31,500.
-Prices have been trending up in the County for 7 consecutive quarters.

-Active Listings: The Fauquier County housing market had its largest inventory decline in over 4 years.
-There were 265 active listings on the market at the end of the 1st quarter in the County, down 38% from this time last year, a decline of 160 active listings.

-Days on Market: The average days on market during the 1st quarter in Fauquier County was 65 days, which is about a week longer (+8 days) than last year.

-Greater Piedmont Region Housing Market Trends

-Sales: Home sales in the Greater Piedmont regional housing market continue to grow.
+Local Market Snapshot Madison County Sales: After 2 sluggish quarters in a row, sales growth resumed in the Madison County housing market in the 1st quarter of 2020.
+There were 33 sales in the County during the 1st quarter, 5 more sales than last year, representing an 18% increase.
+Home Prices: At \$259,000, the 1st quarter median sales price in Madison County declined by 2% from last year, a \$5,750 decrease.
+This is the 1st drop in the median price in the County since a modest 1% dip in the Summer of 2018.
+Active Listings: The inventory continues to shrink in the Madison County housing market.
+There were 52 active listings on the market at the end of the 1st quarter, 8 fewer listings than a year ago, a 13% decline.
+Days on Market: Homes sold faster, on average, in Madison County this quarter.
+The average days on market was 122 days in the 1st quarter, 10 days faster than a year ago.
+Greater Piedmont Region Housing Market Trends Sales: Home sales in the Greater Piedmont regional housing market continue to grow.
 There were 478 sales in the 1st quarter throughout the GPR footprint, a 23% jump from last year, an increase of 89 sales.
 Sales have increased for 5 consecutive quarters in the region's housing market, evidence of strong buyer demand.
 Fauquier County led the region in sales growth, surging up 29% this quarter, a gain of 61 sales.
 After a slow 2nd half of 2019, sales in Madison County increased this quarter, up 18%, an additional 5 sales.
 Sales growth in the GPR footprint continues to outpace the State housing market overall, which had a 4% increase in sales this quarter.
 Relatively stable job growth and very low unemployment for much of the past year have kept buyers active in the Greater Piedmont housing market.
 This may change in the 2nd quarter of 2020 as the COVID-19 response efforts continue.

-Figure 1: Sales by Jurisdiction in the Greater Piedmont Region

-Home Prices: Sales prices are climbing in some parts of the GPR footprint, though prices fell in other areas this quarter.
+Figure 1: Sales by Jurisdiction in the Greater Piedmont Region Source: Virginia REALTORS®, data accessed April 16, 2020 Home Prices: Sales prices are climbing in some parts of the GPR footprint, though prices fell in other areas this quarter.
 Overall, the 1st quarter median sales price in the region rose 3% to \$356,000, a gain of \$12,000 compared to a year ago.
 The median sales price in the region has been rising consistently for several years, evidence of active buyers and a tight inventory of homes available.
 Fauquier County and Culpeper County drove the median sales price growth this quarter, rising 8% and 2%, respectively.
 The median sales price declined 2% in Madison County and fell 8% in Rappahannock County.
 At \$295,100, the median sales price in Virginia rose 7% in the 1st quarter compared to last year.